zhedongma/zhedongma.github.io/_pages/about.md

 Publications
 ======
+* Z. Ma, S. Wang, H. Sheng and S. Lakshmikanthan, "Modeling, Analysis and Mitigation of Radiated EMI Due to PCB Ground Impedance in a 65W High-density Active-clamp Flyback Converter," in IEEE Transactions on Industrial Electronics, Early access, 2023.

+* Z. Ma and S. Wang, "Prediction and Measurement Techniques for Radiated EMI of Power Converters with Cables," in Chinese Journal of Electrical Engineering, December, 2022.

 * Z. Ma, Y. Li, S. Wang, H. Sheng and S. Lakshmikanthan, "Investigation and Reduction of EMI Noise due to the Reverse Recovery Currents of 50/60Hz Diode Rectifiers
 ," in IEEE Journal of Emerging and Selected Topics in Industrial Electronics, July, 2022.